ericallenpaul/IdentityFramework/README.md

     [Environment]::SetEnvironmentVariable("ASPNETCORE_ENVIRONMENT", "Development", "User")
     [Environment]::SetEnvironmentVariable("ASPNETCORE_ENVIRONMENT", "Development", "Machine")

+The last step is to wire up the settings in the `startup.cs` file.
+In the configure services method I added the following code:

+            services.Configure<IdentityFrameworkSettings>(Options =>
+                Configuration.GetSection("IdentityFrameworkSettings").Bind(Options));

+Now we have a class that will be populated with all of our settings.
+Any Controller with a constructor using "IdentityFrameworkSettings" will automatically be wired up through dependency injection.

 ##### Configure AutoMapper
+Now we need to configure

 ##### Configure Identity
 Since we already installed the correct libraries all we need to do now is configure IdentityFramework in the API.
 Start by changing the MVC Config.